-The proposed Early Childhood Education concentration within Coppin State University's MAT program actively supports articulation with partner institutions, particularly Baltimore City Public Schools, Baltimore County Public Schools, Howard County Public Schools, and Harford County Public Schools, to create pathways for non-certified teachers to achieve certification in early childhood education.
+The proposed Special Education concentration within Coppin State University's MAT program actively supports articulation with partner institutions, particularly Baltimore City Public Schools, Baltimore County Public Schools, Howard County Public Schools, and Harford County Public Schools, to create pathways for non-certified teachers to achieve certification in special education.
 These partnerships enable paraprofessionals, aides, and other non-certified staff within these districts to transition smoothly into certified teaching roles by completing the MAT program requirements.

 Through this collaboration, Coppin provides a structured pathway that acknowledges prior experience and facilitates a seamless progression into a certified teaching role.
-This arrangement benefits both the students, who gain a clear certification route, and the school districts, which increase their pool of qualified early childhood educators.
+This arrangement benefits both the students, who gain a clear certification route, and the school districts, which increase their pool of qualified special educators.

-- I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11). - 1.
-Provide a brief narrative demonstrating the quality of program faculty.
+I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11).

+1. Provide a brief narrative demonstrating the quality of program faculty.
 Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach in the proposed program.

 Coppin State University is looking forward to implementing this program for several reasons.
 One of them is that the program highlights the expertise and research of faculty.
-The Department of Teaching and Learning has instructors who are subject matter experts and are excited to prepare future leaders in early childhood education.
-As this is a new concentration, the courses do not yet have a Hegis Code but include: ECED Methods, ECED Seminar, ECED Internship.
+The Department of Teaching and Learning has instructors who are subject matter experts and are excited to prepare future leaders in special education.
+We also currently have an active search open for a Special Education faculty member at the rank of Associate Professor.
+As this is a new concentration, the courses do not yet have a Hegis Code but include: SPED Methods, SPED Seminar, SPED Internship.

-This chart below provides additional details regarding faculty expertise in the proposed concentration.
+This chart below provides additional details regarding faculty expertise.

-Faculty Degree Area of Expertise Rank/Status Courses Anita Ph.D.
-Curriculum & Instruction Assistant Methods, Seminar, Weisburger Emphasis: Early Childhood Professor/Full Internship Teacher Education Time Jale Ph.D.
-Curriculum & Instruction Assistant Methods, Seminar, Aldemir Emphasis: Early Childhood Professor/Full Internship Education Time Octavia Ed.D.
-Educational Leadership Assistant Methods, Seminar, Short - Professor/Full Internship Time
+Faculty Degree Area of Expertise Rank/Status Courses

+Nicole Ph.D.
+Special Education Assistant Methods, Seminar,

+Anthony Professor/Full Internship

+Time

+Active/Open Special Education Associate Methods, Seminar,

+Search Professor/Full Internship

+Time

+Anthony Ph.D.
+Education Leadership Assistant Methods, Seminar,

+Felder - Professor/Full Internship

+Time

+Octavia Ed.D.
+Educational Leadership Assistant Methods, Seminar,

+Short - Professor/Full Internship

+Time

-- 2. Demonstrate how the institution will provide ongoing pedagogy training for faculty in evidenced-based best practices, including training in: - a) Pedagogy that meets the needs of the students
+2. Demonstrate how the institution will provide ongoing pedagogy training for faculty in evidenced-based best practices, including training in:

+a) Pedagogy that meets the needs of the students